+First Garden Design prefers to to design as a wildlife garden designer, here's why.
 Today we are more conscious of the environment than ever before.
 Yet often we leave it to the others to do something without thinking what we could do even within our own garden.
-Nature needs our help to grow, creating gardens by planting wildlife friendly plants, make green corridors to help animals commute with our neighbours gardens.
+Nature needs our help, creating gardens by planting wildlife friendly plants, make green corridors to help animals commute with our neighbours gardens.

 Wildlife garden design is an imaginative way to make our garden good for inviting creatures wild.